soham-k-sinha/Lattice/BACKEND_PLAN.md

 # Backend Requirements From Frontend Surfaces

-This document summarizes every backend capability implied by the current Next.js frontend (`frontend/app/**`).
-Use it as the contract for the MVP server stack we need to implement.
+This document summarizes every backend capability implied by the current Next.js frontend (`frontend/app/**`) and, most importantly, maps each user interaction to the external APIs it must (or must not) call.
+Treat it as the contract for the MVP backend.

 ## 1. High-Level Goals

 1. Serve authenticated users who can chat with AI assistants, alone or in groups.
-2. Coordinate multiple AI providers (Dedalus Labs agents, Groq, Gemini) and financial APIs (Knot, X API, Snowflake REST).
+2. Coordinate multiple AI providers (Dedalus Labs MCP agents, Groq, Gemini) and financial APIs (Knot, X API, Snowflake REST) without over-calling them.
-3. Provide CRUD + query endpoints for groups, chats, accounts, insights, and settings.
+3. Expose clear CRUD + query endpoints for groups, chats, accounts, insights, and settings.
 4. Keep the design simple enough for a hackathon MVP while leaving room to evolve.

 ## 2. Core Services & Responsibilities